yijunx/macos-autosave-text-editor/README.md

 ## Status

 Personal tool.
 Built incrementally to scratch specific itches.
-Things that could be added if anyone needs them: line-anchored scroll mapping for the long-doc edge case, multi-window mode, file-watcher refresh of the tree when external edits land, configurable themes for the preview, syntax highlighting in code fences.
+Things that could be added if anyone needs them: line-anchored scroll mapping for the long-doc edge case, multi-window mode, file-watcher refresh of the *sidebar tree* when external edits land (the active document already auto-reloads), zoom controls in the image viewer, configurable themes for the preview, syntax highlighting in code fences.
 None of those are in scope right now.